|2003-2004 Bundesliga title|

 SW: Rune Bratseth (Norway)

-He is one of the best defenders in Norway's football history.
+Rune Bratseth is one of the best defenders in Norway's football history.
 He went to the World Cup in 1994.
 Bratseth started his career at local club Rosenborg BK.
 He was best remembered for his career with Werder Bremen.
 Bratseth was named Norway's Golden Player – the best Norwegian footballer of the past 50 years by the Norwegian Football Association, in November 2003, to celebrate UEFA's jubilee.
+He earned 60 caps, captaining Norway at the 1994 World Cup.

 CB: Naldo (Brazil)

 Naldo began his football career with RS Futebol and Juventude in Brazil.
 He moved to Germany in 2005.
 He played with Werder Bremen form 2005 to 2012.
 He then played for Wolvesburg and Schalke 04.
 For Brazil, he had 4 caps, but was called up numerous times.
 He was a part of the team that won the Copa America in 2007, but did not play in the tournament.

 CB/DM: Arnold Schütz (Germany)